-Onto the next terminal.
+On to the next terminal.
 And the next.
 And the… Booker looks up at the ancient wall clock.
-It's 3.
-Time for the meeting.
-The performance team.
+It's 3:00PM.
+Time for the meeting with the performance team.

-Oh, he loves those meetings.
+Oh, he loves these meetings.
 Booker heads to the conference room.
-Sharon and Maud are already there, sipping herbal green tea.
-They already had their checklists, and the agenda was penned on the whiteboard.
-The discussion goes — what teams are we forming?
+Sharon and Maud are already there, sipping herbal tea and going over their checklists.
+They've been meeting with other teams throughout the day, and the agenda on the whiteboard looks pretty much the same as it always does.

-Next?
-The reference team meeting.
-Same room, different folks.
-Peony and Sharon, but no Maud.
-This was one meeting Booker doesn’t mind at all because it was his world.
-Citation counts.
-Hi-index stats for search results.
-Web of Science Interface updates.
-Scopus database changes.
-This sure beat doing video work—Booker occasionally shot video showing what librarians did all day in the library.
+This sure beats doing video work—Booker occasionally shot video showing what librarians did all day in the library.
 Lights!
 Camera!
 Sound!
 Action!
 Meh.
 Not for him, thank you very much.

 Those two hours go by in a flash.
-5 o’clock.
+5:00PM.
 Booker's workday ends.

 A librarian's day never really ends.
 They keep on cruising that big, ol' information highway.
-Morning.
-Noon.
-And night.
+Morning, noon, and night...sometimes even on Sunday.